jawj/subtls/README.md

 * https://help.mulesoft.com/s/article/How-to-set-up-a-minimal-SSL-TLS-server-from-the-command-line
 * https://github.com/tlsfuzzer/tlsfuzzer (but this checks various things we don't support)
 * https://badssl.com (but no TLS 1.3 support yet)

+## Note

+A deprecated `subtls-dev` package is available on npm.
+This was published in error and is non-functioning.
+The correct package is simply named `subtls`.

 ## TODO